Samuelturak/Master-s-thesis/README.md

 Master_thesis.ipynb includes the Deep learning part of my work.
 You can observe it here, but you can also open it in Google Colab and test it.
 However, you would need to save the models and datasets on your drive to use it correctly.

+Matlab_codes are my MATLAB scripts that include the data generation part in my work.